ozfive/StoryBox/README.md

 		'y' or 'N' here.
 It's up to you if you would like to check out the examples for the PhatBeat pHat.

-		Now sit back and drink some coffee.
+		Now sit back and drink some coffee...

 		When the script is finished executing it will ask you if you would like to reboot now since changes were made to the system that